 RiskModels API Documentation

 This repository is the authoritative reference for the ERM3 hierarchical equity risk model API—built for quant developers and AI agents who need residual risk, hedge ratios, and explained risk with production-grade fidelity.
+POST /decompose returns variance shares and ETF hedge ratios for any US equity, separating factor exposure from the residual bet so you can hedge what you don't want.

 Live API snapshots